devkral/web-payments-connector/docs/django.rst

       PAYMENT_MODEL = 'mypaymentapp.Payment'
       # 'default' is used as extras["name"]
       PAYMENT_VARIANTS_API = {
+          'default': ProviderVariant('web_payments_dummy.DummyProvider', {}, {"localized_name": "default", "icon": "icon.png"}),
+          # or:
-          'default': ('web_payments_dummy.DummyProvider', {}, {"localized_name": "default", "icon": "icon.png"})}
+          'default2': ('web_payments_dummy.DummyProvider', {}, {"localized_name": "default", "icon": "icon.png"})
+      }

    Variants are named pairs of payment providers, their configuration and extra information.

    .. note::

-      Variant names may are used in URLs so it's best to stick to ASCII.
+      Variant names may are used in URLs so it's best to stick to ASCII and use extra for fancy naming

    .. note::

       PAYMENT_HOST can also be a callable object which takes a :class:`web_payments.ProviderVariant`.

+   .. note:

+      :class:`web_payments.ProviderVariant` and tuples with three elements
+      are exchangeable.
+See example above. (own implementations should wrap tuples into ProviderVariant)